Men’s Soccer Battles No. 5 Duke To 1-1 Draw

 Between the posts, Cordes concluded the match with three saves while Hamill had a pair of his own as Duke now sits at 4-0-1 (1-0-1) on the season.

-The back-to-back goals early on were the only ones of the game for a 1-1 final in Carolina’s first road contest of the season.
+The back-to-back goals early on were the only ones of the game for a 1-1 final in UNC’s first road test of the season.
 The contest marked the 98th meeting in program history between the two rivals, with Carolina still holding a 50-37-11 edge in the all-time series.

 Stay up to date with Carolina men’s soccer by following the Tar Heels on TwitterInstagram and Facebook.